10yard/dkafe/readme.md

 ==============
 Requires Python3 (recommended v3.7) with installed packages from requirements.txt

-The application requires romlist.txt and settings.txt to be present in the installation folder along with dependant folders/resources.
+The application requires romlist.csv and settings.txt to be present in the installation folder along with other resources.

 The settings.txt contains the emulator, rom path, controls and other configuration.

-The romlist.txt contains the roms and information about where they appear in the frontend and how they are unlocked and launched.
-You must set up your own roms.
+The romlist.csv contains information about the roms and where the arcade machines should appear in the frontend and how they can be unlocked and launched.
+You must provide your own roms.

+Mamedev maintains a list of free roms at:

+https://www.mamedev.org/roms/

 The frontend can be configured with multiple arcade emulators to allow a combination of standard arcade roms,  hacked and homebrew roms and to support Wolfmame recordings.

+The default set up simply requires you to provide a dkong.zip and dkongjr.zip rom and place them into the roms subfolder.

 The launch emulator is specified in the settings.txt and the romlist.txt.
-Refer to example files.
-You must configure your own based on your available roms.

-Mamedev maintains a list of free roms at:

-https://www.mamedev.org/roms/

 How to build?
 =============